davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 mantle lithosphere structure implied by this scenario are shown in
 @fig:cross_sections.

-In model **C**, the age of subduction and underplating is taken as  70 Ma, based on the youngest mica Ar/Ar ages for the Sierra de Salinas/Nacimiento Franciscan subduction complex [@Barth2003; @Grove2003; @Saleeby2007;
+In model group **C**, the age of subduction and underplating is taken as  70 Ma, based on the youngest mica Ar/Ar ages for the Sierra de Salinas/Nacimiento Franciscan subduction complex [@Barth2003; @Grove2003; @Saleeby2007;
 @Chapman2010; @Chapman2016; @Chapman2016a].
 Seafloor being subducted at that
 time was 40 Myr old [@Seton2012; @Liu2010].
 In this tectonic scenario
 \[@fig:neogene_sections|c and @fig:cross_sections\], Farallon oceanic lithosphere
 continued to subduct after mantle nappe detachment until the Pacific--Farallon spreading ridge encountered the trench in the Neogene.

+In model runs for this scenario
-In the thermal model [@fig:model_results], the underplated mantle nappe(s) cool beneath the forearc for 50 Myr, after which the geotherm is perturbed by the underplating of asthenosphere at ~80 km depth, corresponding to a deep slab window.
+[@fig:model_results], the underplated mantle nappe(s) cool beneath the forearc for 50 Myr, after which the geotherm is perturbed by the underplating of asthenosphere at ~80 km depth, corresponding to a deep slab window.

-In several model runs, asthenosphere is held against the base of the lithosphere for periods ranging from 0 Myr to 6 Myr.
-An adiabatic temperature gradient with a mantle potential temperature of 1450ºC is held against the base of the lithosphere for the duration of contact.
+This interaction is modeled by holding an adiabatic temperature gradient with a mantle potential temperature of 1450ºC against the base of the lithosphere for a period ranging from 0 Myr to 6 Myr.
 The model for 0 Myr entails instantaneous contact followed immediately by conductive relaxation, while 6 Myr of sustained upwelling produces the "kinked" geotherm seen in panel 4 of @fig:model_results|c at the 18 Ma time step, due to continuing imposition of a mantle adiabat below 80 km depth.
-A single model without slab window heating
+A single model without slab window heating predicts much cooler geotherms than allowed by xenolith constraints [@fig:model_comparison].
-\[highlighted in @fig:model_comparison\] predicts much cooler geotherms that do not match the mantle geothermal constraints developed in this study.

 @fig:model_results|c, panel 2 shows the thermobarometric constraints and inverted metamorphic gradient recorded by subduction-channel schists for this episode of